Memp: Exploring Agent Procedural Memory: Analysis

 In contrast, once Procedural Memory is available for similar tasks, the model spends less time on trial and error.
 For example, in the egg heating problem, Procedural Memory can indicate the approximate location of the egg, saving the aimless search.
 During the heating process, it provides clear guidance, ensuring that the heating actions are performed consecutively and correctly, thereby allowing the task to be completed in fewer steps.

 \paragraph{Procedural memory exhibits transferability from strong models to weaker ones.} For a procedural memory constructed from a strong model in an offline memory library, we aim to verify whether this form of procedural memory can be effectively transferred to other models, or even weaker models.
 This exploration underscores the significance of memory transfer, as it could potentially enhance the adaptability and efficiency of various models by leveraging the knowledge and experience encapsulated within the strong model’s memory structure.
 As shown in Figure~\ref{fig:memory scaling} (b), procedural memory generated by GPT-4o was employed by Qwen2.5-14B.
 On the Travel Plan benchmark, the 14 billion parameter model raised its task completion rate by 5\% and cut the average number of steps by 1.6.
 Similar gains, both in success rate and trajectory length, appeared on ALFWorld.
 These outcomes confirm that procedural knowledge from a stronger model can be distilled into a reusable memory bank and transferred to a smaller model with minimal overhead, giving that smaller model a clear boost in task solving ability.
-Moreover, by leveraging procedural memory transfer, we can rapidly migrate the experiential knowledge that one model has acquired to another, which is highly beneficial for agents as they adapt to new tasks with greater efficiency and robustness.

 \paragraph{Scaling Memory Retrieval Improves Agent Performance.} While our main experiment has already demonstrated that procedural memory improves an agent’s task accuracy and reduces the number of steps required, vector-based storage and retrieval confer an advantage over human procedural memory: they can be scaled both in total capacity and in the number of memories retrieved.
 To investigate whether an agent’s performance continues to rise as the procedural-memory store and the number of retrieved memories increase, we designed a set of follow-up experiments.
-As showned in Figure~\ref{fig:memory scaling} (b), as the number of retrieved procedural memories increases, the agent's performance also improves steadily, exhibiting an upward trend followed by a plateau.
+As shown in Figure~\ref{fig:memory scaling} (b), as the number of retrieved procedural memories increases, the agent's performance also improves steadily, exhibiting an upward trend followed by a plateau.
 However, retrieving too many memories can lead to a decline in the agent's performance.
 This is because excessive retrieval can affect the context length and also introduce less accurate procedural memories, which can interfere with the overall effectiveness.